LudwikJaniuk/sdleffler.github.io/_posts/2017-3-7-RustTypeSystemTuringComplete.md

 our `bits` array, so to find out which cell a given bit goes to, we use truncating division by 8, which if we're trying to be exceedingly clever results in a bit-shift to the right by three places.
-We're essentially using this addressing scheme, where the first three bits of the `u16` pointer indicate the bit of the byte in `bits`, and the last 13 bits indicate the index of the byte in `bits`:
+We're essentially using this addressing scheme, where the lower three bits of the `u16` pointer indicate the bit of the byte in `bits`, and the higher 13 bits indicate the index of the byte in `bits`:

 ```
 Index into the bytes of `bits` --> 1100011010011 \ 001 <-- Which bit in the byte